ibuetler/p3s-log-aggregation/Tutorial.md

 dict['Name']:  Simon
 dict['Age']:  10
 ```
 To solve our problem, we can use two dictionaries.
-In both dictionaries you store the IP address as a key.
+In both dictionaries, you store the IP address as a key.
 The first dictionary contains of:
-Key=IP-Adress / Value= Number of times the IP tried to acces and
+Key=IP-Adress / Value= Number of times the IP tried to access and
 The second dictionary contains of: Key=IP-Address / Value=False.
 The value of the second dictionary is set to True when a point was created.
 This prevents the KML file from having duplicated IP addresses.

 Firstly, open the normalized.log file iterate over it and create the two dictionaries.
-Secondy, open the normalized.log file iterate over it and create the KML file.
+Secondly, open the normalized.log file iterate over it and create the KML file.

 ### Step 3
 The created KML File can be uploaded in Google Maps in the following way:

-Open your browser and navigate to Google Maps.Next, Click on the 3 dashes in the upper left corner (Menu).
+Open your browser and navigate to Google Maps.
+Next, Click on the 3 dashes in the upper left corner (Menu).
 Select "your places" from the list.
 Under the point "your places" select "Maps".
 Click on the point "Create Map" at the very bottom.
 Then use the import point to upload your KML file.

-Here is how an a point in google maps should look like:
+Here is how a point in google maps should look like:

 ![screenshot](/media/challenge/png/Screen_basic_task.png)